FranziG/E47KO-liver/README.md

     1. reprodPeaks.R and RsessionInfo_reprodPeaks.txt

-- bash scripts used for mapping and counting of RNA-Seq data
+(2)-(8) bash scripts used for mapping and counting of RNA-Seq data

     (8) 2017-3-Hemmer_RNA-Seq_untreated_bash.txt

-- R scripts used to analyze the ChIP-Seq data with the corresponding R session information
+- R scripts used to analyze the RNA-Seq data with the corresponding R session information